DarkVanityOfLight/alchemist/README.md

 # Alchemist

-**Alchemist** is a transpiler that converts files written in the .ams](https://tapas.labri.fr/wp/?page_id=17) language into **SMT-LIB v2** format.
+**Alchemist** is a transpiler that converts files written in the [Armoise](https://tapas.labri.fr/wp/?page_id=17) language into **SMT-LIB v2** format.
 It is designed to translate outputs from the [FASTer](https://tapas.labri.fr/wp/?page_id=23) tool, enabling automated verification of program termination using Ramsey-based techniques via [this tool](https://github.com/DarkVanityOfLight/RamseyLinearArithmetics).

 ## Features

-* Converts.ams specifications to SMT-LIB v2.
+* Converts Armoise specifications to SMT-LIB v2.
 * Works seamlessly with FASTer outputs.
 * Supports termination proofs using infinite Ramsey clique detection.
 * Command-line interface with flexible options for output, verbosity, and timing.